MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/materialized-views/materialized-view-create-alter.md

 </pre>
 </table>

 * Don't include transformations, normalizations, and other heavy computations that can be moved to an [update policy](../updatepolicy.md) as part of the materialized view definition.
-Instead, do all those processes in an update policy, and perform the aggregation only in the materialized view (same goes for lookup in dimension tables, when applicable).
+Instead, do all those processes in an update policy, and perform the aggregation only in the materialized view.
+Use this process for lookup in dimension tables, when applicable.

 <table>
     <th>Do